SAP/cloud-sdk/STYLEGUIDE.md

 ❌ Replace the default tsconfig.json

-✅ Replace the default `tsconfig.json`
+✅ Replace the default `tsconfig.json` file

 ### Include the Word File After the Filename

 ✅ Add your own `package.json` file.

+Unless the filename ends with a noun

+❌ Use a `Dockerfile` file

+✅ Use a `Dockerfile`

 ### Prefer Hyphens, Not Underscores, To Separate Words in File Paths